ministryofjustice/cloud-platform-user-guide/source/documentation/getting-started/kubectl-config.md

 For our use case, we want authentication and identity to be handled by Github, and to derive all cluster access control from Github teams - projects will be deployed into namespaces (e.g. `pvb-production`, `cla-staging`), and access to resources in those namespaces should be available to the appropriate teams only (e.g. `PVB` and `CLA` teams).

-Kubernetes supports authentication from external identity providers, including group definition, via [OIDC](https://kubernetes.io/docs/admin/authentication/##openid-connect-tokens).
+Kubernetes supports authentication from external identity providers, including group definition, via [OIDC][].
 Github however only support OAuth2 as an authentication method, so an identity broker is required to translate from OAuth2 to OIDC.

-As work on MOJ's identity service is ongoing, a development [Auth0](https://www.auth0.com) account has been created to act as a standin in the meantime.
+As work on MOJ's identity service is ongoing, a development [Auth0][] account has been created to act as a standin in the meantime.

 #### Live clusters